 Tokyo has many great neighbourhoods all with their own special characteristics.
 When choosing where we wanted to stay we considered what area was best for nightlife, eating out and had to have great access to transport and train stations.
 Shinjuku has all that and many more!!

 Shinjuku (新宿) is one of the 23 city wards of Tokyo.
 One of Tokyos most iconic areas of the city and is filled with bars, malls, restaurants, karaoke bars, and a hell of a lot of neon.
+Shinjuku Station is the world’s busiest train station, handling more than two million passengers every day.
+It is served by about a dozen railway and subway lines, including the major JR lines.

 We stayed at Premier Hotel Shinjuku.
 Premier Hotel Cabin Shinjuku is located in lively Kabukicho, only a short 10 minute walk from shinjuku station.
-The area Shinjuku Ward is a great choice for travellers interested in shopping, bars and local food .
+The area Shinjuku Ward is a great choice for travellers interested in shopping, bars and local food.

 Not only is Shinjuku known for being one of the major economic hubs of Japans capital and for having the busiest train station in the world, Shinjuku also has non stop shopping, eating, and partying.
 Shinjuku has several huge department stores, music stores, electronics stores, and hundreds and hundreds of bars and restaurants.
 Which will cater to every taste imaginable.
 Every time we walked around there was something new to see.